DaedalusX64/daedalus/Data/PSP/readme.txt

 Hello to everyone I used to know in the N64 emulation scene back in 2001 - hope you are all doing well!

-A huge thanks to the pspdev guys for all their work.

 Many thanks to 71M for giving me the inspiration to get this ported over and lots of pointers along the way.